makepath/austin-ml-change-detection-demo/README.md

-# Planet Change Detection Demo
+# Austin Change Detection Demo
-This repo contains a demo to predict landcover changes and classify areas of interest into landcover types.
+This repo contains a demo to predict landcover changes and classify areas of interest into landcover types using [Planet Data](https://www.planet.com).

 Landcover change detection is performed by scaling up the [BIT_CD PyTorch change detection model](https://github.com/justchenhao/BIT_CD)<sup>1</sup> by leveraging Dask and CUDA to predict changes on large areas (~6750 sq mi of 3m resolution imagery in <5 min).